cacilhas/resolution/README.md

 ## Rational

-I have rewrite this same code so many times that it has proved its necessity to exist.
+I have rewrite this same code so many times that it justifies existing.

 ## Install